Gbengacode/leaderboard-project/README.md

 ![](https://img.shields.io/badge/emmanuelcode-blueviolet)

 > In this activity I setup a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
 I develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
-In following activities, you will consume the Leaderboard API using JavaScript async and await and add some styling.
+I consume the Leaderboard API using JavaScript async and await and add some styling.

 ## Screenshots: